Grigorasz/minecraft-server-security-setup/README.md

 Parses the server log file for repeated IPs and adds them to the banned list if they exceed a connection threshold.
 Avoids duplicate entries.

 ### `plugin/Anti VPN_proxy`
-Plugin that can detect and block up to 98% of users using VPN or Proxy, using the antivpn.io API to identify the IP address.
+Plugin that can detect and block up to 98% of users using VPN or Proxy trying to connect to the server, using the antivpn.io API to identify the IP address.

 ## 📌 Disclaimer

-Plugin that can detect and block up to 98% of users using VPN or Proxy trying to connect to the server, using the antivpn.io API to identify the IP address.
+This project was originally developed as a personal initiative to secure and manage Minecraft servers.
+All security concepts implemented are applicable in real-world infrastructure and reflect practical IT/networking knowledge.

 ## 📬 Contact